top of page

 The Resolution of the 1964 JBC Strike: A Turning Point for Labour Relations

 After 91 arduous days of unrest, the 1964 Jamaica Broadcasting Corporation (JBC) strike finally came to a close at 9:30 PM on the evening of April 24, following extended negotiations between JBC representatives and the National Workers Union (NWU).
-The breakthrough occurred at the Ministry of Labour, marking a significant step towards resolving the dispute that had captured the attention of the nation.
+The breakthrough occurred at the Ministry of Labour, marking a significant step toward resolving the dispute that had captured the nation's attention.

 Credit: JBC